 But in the end the thing you need to remember is that there's no correct way of vaping and both of these styles have their pros and cons.
 As long as you're satisfied with the experience and it keeps you away from combustible analogs you're doing the right thing.

 Also, sometimes sub ohm resistances can also be used to deliver a great mouth to lung experience, like in the case of the AIO, one of Joyetech's latest starter kits aimed at beginners.

-We decided to help you choose a proper device depending on your preferred style of vaping, and this is why we decided to rate the products we review accordingly.
+We are here to help you choose a proper device depending on your preferred style of vaping.
+That's why we decided to rate the products we review accordingly.
 On each atomizer or starter kit that includes a tank you will be able to see if the device is suited for mouth to lung vaping, direct lung vaping or even both.

 Reader tip: go here if you would like to find out more what vaping is about.